 6. “Sometimes I need emotional support”

 Everyone reacts differently to a long-term condition.
 Some people with asthma tell us they're afraid of having an asthma attack.
 Others say they find it hard to accept the impact asthma has on their life.
 Some studies show that depression is far more common among people with asthma than people without it.

 So a little understanding about the challenges of asthma can go a long way – if you want to find out more, read our pages on emotional support for people with asthma.

 “I practice meditation, and I’ve have had some cognitive behavioural therapy through the NHS Time to Talk programme, which I’ve found very useful for asthma – it’s all about challenging negative thoughts.
 I have to accept that I have asthma and there’s no cure – that’s a fact.
-But what I can change is the way I feel and think about it, and what I do to manage it, like taking my medicines and keeping active.” – Peter Naylor, 52
+But what I can change is the way I feel and think about it, and what I do to manage it, like taking my medicines and keeping active.” – Peter, 52

 If someone you know has severe asthma, you can find more helpful ideas and tips about supporting and caring for them here.

 Why not speak to our friendly asthma nurses?
-Whether your question is about your own asthma or how to support a friend, relative, student or colleague, they can help.
+Whether your question is about your own asthma or how to support a friend, relative, student or work colleague, they can help.

-Last updated October 2016
+Last updated November 2019